-The Yugoslav Accreditation Body (JUAT), later to become the Accreditation Body of Serbia (ATS), was founded in 1998 by means of the Decree on the Establishment of the Yugoslav Accreditation Body.
-In the period between 1998 and 2000 JUAT performed its accreditation activities as a collegial public administration body of the Federal Republic of Yugoslavia within the Federal Ministry of Development, Science and Environment.
-On 28th June 2000, this collegial body made its first decision on accreditation.
+The Yugoslav Accreditation Body (JUAT) was founded in 1998 by means of the Statute on the Establishment of the Yugoslav Accreditation Body.
+In the period between 1998 and 2000 JUAT performed its accreditation activities as a collegial public administration body of the Federal Ministry of Development, Science and Environment.
+On 28th June 2000, the first accreditation was granted.

-From 2000 to 2003, JUAT was a separate organisation, a collegial body detached from the Ministry, and from June 2003 to June 2006, it was a constituent part of the Ministry of Internal Economic Affairs of Serbia & Montenegro.
-It changed its name thereafter to the Accreditation Board of Serbia & Montenegro.
+From 2000 to 2003, JUAT was a separate organisation, a collegial body detached from the Ministry.
+From June 2003 to June 2006, JUAT became the Accreditation Body of Serbia and Montenegro and it was a constituent part of the Ministry of Internal economic Affairs of Serbia & Montenegro.

 After the new Law on Accreditation has entered into force, from 20th October 2010 onwards, ATS was registered as an institution, while a law governing public administration services was applied in case of the ATS establishment, set-up, status and activities-related issues.
 ATS is the sole accreditation body in the Republic of Serbia that was delegated the performance of the accreditation activities by means of the Law on Accreditation.